 When purchasing new plants, soak them for two to three minutes in a solution of 10% bleach to conditioned tap water to kill any algae before you put them into your tank.

 Before putting new fish into your display tank, we advise that you quarantine them.
-That way, you can observe your new acquisitions to make sure that they’re disease-free and healthy.
-Also, if Black Beard algae are present in the water the new fish came in, it will be caught in the quarantine tank, rather than ruining your display tank.
+That way, you can observe your new acquisitions to ensure they’re disease-free and healthy.
+Also, if Black Beard algae are present in the water the new fish came in, the algae will be caught in the quarantine tank rather than ruining your display aquarium.

-When you transfer the fish to your main tank, always use a net so that now water enters the setup.
+When you transfer the fish to your main tank, always use a net so that no water enters the setup.